 A casino liquor licence is not capable of being removed without the consent of the Gaming and Wagering Commission, and a licence of any class granted in respect of premises that were at the time of the grant comprised within or adjacent to a casino complex shall not be removed to premises that are not within or adjacent to that complex as at the date of the application for removal.

-[Section 78 amended by No. 35 of 2003 s.
+[Section 78 amended: No. 35 of 2003 s.
 173(4).]

 79. Licence relating to transport, when removable